tspannhw/bigdata-essentials/data-structures/README.md

     }
     ```
 ##### In Order
-Traverse left sub tree in Inorder, then root, then right sub tree in In Order.
+- Traverse left sub tree in Inorder, then root, then right sub tree in In Order.
+- InOrder traversal prints the sorted order in a BST
 ###### Using Recursion
     ```java
     InOrder(root) {